 Done properly, blogging is an excellent way to build personal relationships with your potential and actual cost.
-Sharing your knowledge and expertise, and most importantly, your solutions to your audience’s problems establish you as a trusted expert and leader in your field.
-In other words, a well-executed blog attracts customers to YOU and influences their decision.
+Sharing your knowledge and expertise, and most importantly, your solutions to your audience’s problems, establish you as a trusted expert and leader in your field.
+In other words, a well-executed blog attracts customers to YOU and influences their decisions.

-Read on as we present the 17 Blogging Mistakes to Avoid in 2022, and more importantly, the solutions to those problems.
+Read on as we present the 17 Blogging Mistakes to Avoid in 2024, and, more importantly, the solutions to those problems.

 1. Forgetting That Content is King